rockysnow7/rockysnow7.github.io/posts/math/agi.md

-## A General Reinforcement Learning Agent
+## An Idea for a Generally-Intelligent Reinforcement Learning Agent

 This is written more as code than math, as apparently GitHub doesn't support LaTeX (smh).